 If you’re making that list of the best Instagram hashtags to use in your industry, you want a lower number of posts to have a higher chance of your content showing up in someone’s feed.

-Depending on your niche, between 500,000 and a 1,000,000 is a great place to start.
+Depending on your niche, between 500,000 and 1,000,000 is a great place to start.
 This number gives you a better chance to stand out.
 These are still big numbers, but when compared to 10,000,000 they imply that there are fewer posts being made with that tag every minute, hour, or day that you need to compete against at any given time.

 Once you start getting more followers and higher engagement, you can start to compete for attention using higher density hashtags.